 Experienced and reputable cash buyers should have the funds to close a deal right away.

-Ask for bank statements, proof of recent sales, or a letter from the buyer’s financial institution to prove that they have sufficient funds.
+Ask for bank statements, proof of recent sales, or a letter from the buyer’s financial institution to prove they have sufficient funds.
 Legitimate investors should have no problem providing these reassurances.
 If they can’t, you may want to look elsewhere.

 Secure an earnest money deposit